 Step 13: Once you’re happy with how your stamped design looks, you can go ahead and punch a hole with your rotary puncher.
 A small (size 2) hole should fit your jump ring perfectly.
 Make sure that you punch your hole close enough to the edge of the leather so that the jump ring can fit, but not so close that you accidentally cut into the edge.

-Step 14: Spread gel antique on the entire pendant to have the little nooks and crannies in your design really pop out!
-Gel antique brings out all the details and natural beauty in leather, so for a project such as this one, we recommend using this fantastic material over regular leather paints and dyes.
+Step 14: Apply gel antique over the entire pendant to make the little nooks and crannies in your design stand out!
+Gel antique enhances all the details and natural beauty of leather.
+For a project like this, we recommend using this excellent material rather than regular leather paints or dyes.

-Step 15: Once the gel antique has dried – which should only take a minute or two – grab your jump ring, and using chain nose pliers, attach it onto your leather cord.
+Step 15: Once the gel antique has dried, which should only take a minute or two, grab your jump ring.
+Using chain nose pliers, attach it onto your leather cord.

 Step 17: Pocket all the compliments you’ll be getting daily on your new necklace!